discord-haskell/discord-haskell/README.md

 # discord-haskell           [![Build Status](https://travis-ci.org/aquarial/discord-haskell.png?branch=master)](https://travis-ci.org/aquarial/discord-haskell)        [![Hackage version](http://img.shields.io/hackage/v/discord-haskell.svg?label=Hackage)](https://hackage.haskell.org/package/discord-haskell)

 Build that discord bot in Haskell!
+Also checkout the [calamity](https://github.com/nitros12/calamity) haskell discord library for a more advanced interface than `discord-haskell`.

 This is an example bot that replies "pong" to messages that start with "ping".

 ```haskell
 {-# LANGUAGE OverloadedStrings #-}  -- allows "string literals" to be Text